huixie90/cpp_papers/concat.md

 # Abstract

-This paper proposes the range adaptor `views::concat` as very briefly introduced in Section 4.7 of [@P2214R1].
+This paper proposes `views::concat` as very briefly introduced in Section 4.7 of [@P2214R1].
 It is a view factory that takes an arbitrary number of ranges as an argument list, and provides a view that starts at the first element of the first range, ends at the last element of the last range, with all range elements sequenced in between respectively in the order